thePumaLovers/project-planning-api/planning/proposal.md

 ## User-Story

-Our users will be any person who has found themselves at a loss with project management software.
+Our user is someone who is interested in planning projects.
+They are looking for a smooth, easy way to view, create, edit, and delete their projects in one place.
+Our user has found themselves at a loss with traditional project management software, which can have unnecessary features that can complicate their project planning.
 Our app will be easy to interact with and a useful organization tool.

 ## Data Structure